-Credit hours previously earned will be evaluated for all transfer students upon admission to the college.
-A maximum of 90 credit hours may be transferred from other regionally accredited institutions, with no more than 66 credit hours transferred from two-year colleges.
-Most credit hours earned at other institutions will be accepted, although the college cannot guarantee how credit hours earned at two-year institutions will relate to bachelor's degree requirements.
-The most common cases in which transfer credit hours are not accepted follow:
+Previously earned credit will be evaluated for all transfer students upon admission to Buffalo State, and accepted students will be apprised regarding transferable credit.
+A maximum of 90 credit hours may be transferred from other regionally accredited baccalaureate degree-granting institutions, and with no more than 66 credit hours from associate degree programs.
+Most credit hours earned at other institutions will be accepted, although the college cannot guarantee how credit hours earned will relate to bachelor's degree requirements.
+The most common cases in which transfer credit hours are not accepted are:

 Only credit is transferable.
 Grades, quality points, and cumulative averages do not transfer.

-The evaluation of transfer credit hours is recorded in Degree Works, the audit system located at registrar.buffalostate.edu/degree-works.
+The evaluation of transfer credit hours is recorded in Degree Works, Buffalo State’s online degree audit system located at https://registrar.buffalostate.edu/degree-works.
 The system records the major and general college requirements that have already been fulfilled, and those that remain.